Test automation: The Good, the Bad and the Ugly

 Successful software development relies on three key things: talent, tools, and management.
-Each one is equally important, and for sure, your project definitely won’t succeed without the last one.
+Each is equally important; your project will only succeed with the last one.
 What’s more, the management course of a project is strongly influenced by the product development methodology it implements.
 This methodology lays the foundation for how engineers, testers, managers, and other stakeholders interact throughout the software development lifecycle.

-According to PMI’s 2020 Pulse of the Profession Survey, on average, 11.4% of a project investment is lost due to poor performance.
-Understanding what a product development methodology is and its value is the first step towards better management.
+According to PMI’s Pulse of the Profession Survey, on average, 11.4% of project investment is lost due to poor performance.
+Therefore, understanding a product development methodology’s value is the first step toward better management.

-Keep reading to dive deeper into linear and iterative development models and some key advantages of different software development methodologies and their impact on business.
+It is time to dive deeper into linear and iterative development models and some critical advantages of software development methodologies and their impact on business.
+Yet, to get a broader picture, one should always start with the basics.

 The product development process is a set of workflows and tools for streamlining software manufacturing.
-The different steps of product development cover the product’s lifecycle and act as a backbone for its direction and collaboration between teams.
+The different steps of product development cover the product’s lifecycle and act as a backbone for its direction and team collaboration.

 The basic steps in the product development lifecycle are as follows:

-Every product development strategy framework has a clear purpose—to help you use resources effectively in order to deliver a high-quality outcome as fast as possible.
+Every product development strategy framework has a clear purpose—to help you use resources effectively to deliver a high-quality outcome as fast as possible.

 Companies shouldn’t rely solely on a team’s skills and technology.
-It’s crucial to create strong project management to leverage these resources.
-According to PMI’s 2019 The Future of Work survey, poor performance caused by mismanagement accounts for about 12% of wasted investments.
+Instead, creating strong project management to leverage these resources is crucial.
+According to PMI’s The Future of Work survey, poor performance caused by mismanagement accounts for about 12% of wasted investments.
 Another PMI report suggests that a software product development company with a refined project management methodology uses 28% fewer resources for development.

-To sum it all up, the right methodology can bring several benefits to your software projects:
+To sum it all up, the correct methodology can bring several benefits to your software projects:

-But what defines the right product development process?
+But what defines the proper product development process?
 It depends on your business goals and the project requirements.

-Now it’s time to look at different software development methodologies.
-We’ll walk you through the main methods, describe their differences, and talk about their advantages and shortcomings.
+Now it is time to look at different software development methodologies.
+We’ll walk you through the main methods, describe their differences, and discuss their advantages and shortcomings.

 Pros: